Nevenall/Shift-X/src/System/00 Quickstart.md

 7 threat of powers.
 Max power 3.
   Each powerset must have 1 limit, but can have more for extra threat.
   1 threat for a Sfx.
-1 Ability. <!-- todo - can we trade threat for abilities? or vice versa?
-Also, abilities? -->
+1 Ability. <!-- todo - can we trade threat for abilities? or vice versa? -->
 3 dots of relationships, 1 must be an NPC.
-Also they are symmetric, so if you choose someone and they also choose you, you both get a 2.
+Also they are symmetric, so if you choose someone and they also choose you, you both start with a 2.

 ## Superpowers
 <!--